 eggplant-tomato salad on mint rice with warm mozzerella

 This warm and/or cool salad begins with sautéed eggplant, onions, and tomatoes–seasoned with garlic and lemon rind– that are then spooned into the middle of a ring of rice that has been stirred together with chopped fresh mint, parsley, and spinach.
-(Good use for leftover take-out rice.)
-Half-moons of fresh mozzerella are quickly warmed in oil with a bit of crushed red pepper and are then scattered on top of the ring of rice.
+Half-moons of fresh mozzarella are quickly warmed in oil with a bit of crushed red pepper and are then scattered on top of the ring of rice.
 Fresh lemon juice and extra virgin olive oil are drizzled at the last second for an instant vinaigrette.
 If you have both run-of-the-mill (cooking) and salad (or garnish) extra virgin olive oil, use the better (salad or garnish) oil for the end of the salad vinaigrette.

 Makes 6 servings Read through recipe before making.